ds4se/chapters/etbarr/naturalness.md

 Surely, not all code is.
 Turn to any sample code in Knuth's own *Art of Computer Programming*, and see just how simple and repetitive it is!
-However, *that* code is carefully wrought by an expert hand to stand forth as an exemplar.
+However, *that* code is carefully wrought by an expert hand to stand forth as an exemplar of the programmer's art.
 Assuredly, most workaday programmers do not have the time to craft such masterpieces.

 So, then, how much software is *natural*, *viz.*, simple, repetitive and effortlessly written?
-If a lot of "quotidian" code is, indeed, simple and repetitive, can we use  statistical methods from natural language processing to assist programmers?
+If a lot of "quotidian" code is, indeed, simple and repetitive, can we use  statistical methods from natural language processing to assist programmers to develop better code faster?
 Can statistical methods help understand and characterize programmer behaviour?
 Can these methods be used to build models to help beginners avoid and correct common mistakes?
 Can algorithms automatically translate between Java and C\#, as we do from English to French?